emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 | score in millions     | 0        | ~21.96M         |  ~176.37M      | ~59.50M            | ~290.24M             |

 I stopped when my score reached: 548079795 = **548.08M**.
-This was just enough to beat the best score of the competition.
+This was just enough to beat the best score of the competition (but remember: they all made it in 1 day).

 If you worked on the problem, I hope this helped.
 Make sure to read the references found in the literature folder.
 If you want to talk about it